 Community connection

-Send short messages across town through a network built and cared for by local people.
+Send text messages across the area through a network built and cared for by local people.

 What is WaunaMesh?

-WaunaMesh uses small, low-power radios to pass short messages from one nearby radio to the next.
-Each radio is called a node.
-When more neighbors host nodes, the network gets stronger and reaches farther.
+WaunaMesh uses small, low-power radios to pass text messages from one nearby radio to the next.
+As more neighbors host, the network gets stronger and reaches farther.

-The goal is simple: make it easier for people in Waunakee to learn, experiment, help during outages, and stay connected without depending only on cell towers, Wi-Fi, or the internet.
+The goal is simple: make it easier for people in Waunakee to learn, experiment, help during outages, and stay connected without depending on cell towers or internet.

 Why it matters

 WaunaMesh is practical, educational, and welcoming.
-It gives people a hands-on way to understand radio, mapping, local geography, emergency readiness, and community service.
+We give people a hands-on way to understand radio, mapping, local geography, emergency readiness, and community service.

-Send short messages across town through a network built and cared for by local people.
+Send text messages across the area through a network built and cared for by local people.

 Practice ways to communicate when storms, outages, or busy networks make normal tools less reliable.

-Learn about radio, antennas, maps, batteries, solar power, software, and local problem solving.
+Learn about radio, antennas, maps, batteries, solar power, software, and problem solving.

 Where it reaches

-Use the map to explore active nodes and how the regional network is growing.
+Use the map to explore Waunakee's mesh network coverage.

 How it works

 You do not need to be a radio expert to help.
-The basics are easy to understand, and the Madison Mesh community has guides, tools, and people who can walk you through it.
+The basics are easy to understand, and the community has guides, tools, and people who can walk you through it.

 Friendly onboarding

-You can join as a beginner, a host site, a parent with a curious kid, a hardware tinkerer, a mapper, an emergency preparedness volunteer, or simply a neighbor who wants to learn.
+You can join as a beginner, a host site, a parent with a curious kid, a hardware tinkerer, a wardriving mapper, or an emergency prep volunteer.

 1. Say hello.
 Join the Madison Mesh Discord.

-3. Try your first message.
-Once your device is ready, connect with the community and test the mesh.
+3. Send your first message.
+Once ready, connect with the community and test the mesh.

 4. Help coverage grow.
 Host a node, suggest a location, improve maps, or help at a public demo.